Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Related Work

 \section{Related Work}

-\subsection{Real-time Object Detectors}
+\subsubsection{Real-Time Object Detectors}

-YOLOv1 to YOLOv3 \cite{yolov1,yolov2,yolov3} are the pioneers of YOLO-series models, and their performance improvements are all closely related to the backbone improvement and make DarkNet widely used.
-YOLOv4\cite{yolov4}introduces a large number of residual structure design proposed CSPDarknet53 backbone network, which effectively reduces computational redundancy and realizes high-performance feature expression and efficient training.
-YOLOv7 \cite{yolov7} proposes the E-ELAN structure to enhance the model capability without destroying the original .
-Yolov8\cite{yolov8} combines the features of the previous generations of YOLOs and adopts the C2f structure with richer gradient streams, which is lightweight and adaptable to different scenarios while taking accuracy into account.
-Recently, Gold Yolo \cite{goldyolo} introduced a new mechanism named GD (Gather-and-Distribute), which is realized by self-attention operation to solve the problem of information fusion of traditional feature pyramid networks \cite{fpn} and Rep-PAN \cite{yolov6}, and succeeded in achieve the SOTA.
-In fact, traditional CNNs have certain limitations on the challenges of drastic scale changes, complex background and multi-view interference in images due to their local receptive fields and hierarchical structure design.
+Early performance improvements in YOLO were closely related to improvements in the backbone and led to the widespread adoption of DarkNet.
+YOLOv7 \cite{yolov7} proposes the E-ELAN structure to enhance the model capability without destroying the original.
+YOLO8 \cite{yolov8} combines the features of the previous generations of YOLOs and adopts the \textbf{C}SPDarknet53 to \textbf{2}-Stage \textbf{F}PN (\textbf{C2f}) \cite{yolov8} structure with richer gradient streams, which is lightweight and adaptable to different scenarios while taking accuracy into account.
+Recently, Gold YOLO \cite{goldyolo} introduced a new mechanism named \textbf{G}ather-and-\textbf{D}istribute (\textbf{GD}), which is realized by self-attention operation to solve the problem of information fusion of traditional feature pyramid networks \cite{fpn} and Rep-PAN \cite{yolov6}, and succeeded in achieve the SOTA.

-\subsection{End-to-end Object Detectors}
+\subsubsection{End-to-End Object Detectors}